stathat/treap/README.md

 This Go package provides a balanced binary search tree data structure, expected to have logarithmic height.

+*NOTE:* This treap1 version is for the latest Go weekly builds.

 For more on treaps, check out the following links:

 * [wikipedia](http://en.wikipedia.org/wiki/Treap)